 Do you have a keen interest in global issues like sustainability, renewable energy, and personalised healthcare?
 Supported by leading experts from academia and industry, this invaluable course explores the real-world application of polymers in state-of-the-art research laboratories.
-This Royal Society of Chemistry-accredited degree course delivers a thorough knowledge and understanding of the world of polymer chemistry, taught by our academics and industrial experts.
-You will be immersed in a research-led environment where you can learn about the synthesis and characterisation of polymers and their physical properties.
-This course is ideal if you are looking to undertake a PhD or a career in industrial polymer synthesis.
+This Royal Society of Chemistry accredited degree course delivers a thorough knowledge and understanding of the world of polymer chemistry, taught by our academics and industrial experts.
+You will be immersed in a research-led environment where you can learn about the synthesis and characterisation of polymers as well as their physical properties.
+This course is ideal if you are looking to undertake a PhD or an industrial career in the fields of polymer synthesis and soft materials.

 - Advanced Polymer Synthesis